 - Signage has been installed in targeted locations to raise awareness of the Designated Public Places Order (DPPO) which aims to tackle anti-social drinking in public places.
 Over 50 confiscations of alcohol have been made in these hotspots. - Service provision provided by Turning Point has been integrated into the partnership.
-Outreach workers have delivered additional sessions to engage with hard to reach individuals misusing substances. - Kent Fire and Rescue Service have delivered two Youth Engagement Around Road Safety (YEARS) courses in Thanet in liaison with the Youth Offending Service. - Targeted multi-agency evening operations have been delivered with Trading Standards, Kent Police and Council teams to tackle underage sales and licensed premises.
+Outreach workers have delivered additional sessions to engage with hard to reach individuals misusing substances.
+This includes a pilot for workers to be based at QEQM hospital which has now led to a permanent arrangement. - Kent Fire and Rescue Service have delivered two Youth Engagement Around Road Safety (YEARS) courses in Thanet in liaison with the Youth Offending Service.
+39 young people convicted of a road traffic offence attended. - Targeted multi-agency evening operations have been delivered with Trading Standards, Kent Police and Council teams to tackle underage sales and licensed premises. - Over 1600 young people engaged with the 'Friday Night Project' launched to get messages across of the misuse of alcohol.